 Morbihan disease usually affects Caucasians in the third and fourth decade of life.

 There are only two reports of the disease in skin of colour .
 It is more common in women than men.

-The lymphoedema of Morbihan disease follows the loss of lymph vessel wall integrity and transudation of fluid.
-[3,4] The cause is unknown, but possible causes have been speculated, such as:
+The lymphoedema of Morbihan disease follows the loss of lymphatic vessel wall integrity and the passing of fluid through the vessel.
+[2,3] The cause is unknown, but possible causes have been speculated, such as: